 can help with this and also provides information about online safety.
 Follow this link to their website to find out how they can help get your image or video removed from the internet.

-And please see w local support is available here.
+And please see local support available here.

 The Disrespect NoBody campaign helps prevent young people from becoming perpetrators and victims of abusive relationships by encouraging them to re-think their views of abuse, controlling behaviour and what consent and sexting – the sending of explicit images by phone or email – means within relationships.
 The campaign is targeted at 12 to 18 year olds – both boys and girls – and aims to prevent them from becoming perpetrators and victims of abusive relationships.
 It provides information on understanding the meaning of consent, what rape is, relationship abuse, pornography and sexting, along with the signs on how to spot them, the consequences and supporting advice.
 There is also contact information giving access to help from trusted organisations should you be worried about yourself or somebody you know - click the logo to find out more.